gmill88/cintel-06-custom/README.md

 ### Violin Plot
 The violin plot evaluates the tip percent between male and female payors, while also evaluating the tip percentage between smokers and non-smokers from the given sex.
 The violin plot contains quartiles every 25% to evaluate differences in median tips between the groups.

+### Scatter Plot
+The Scatter Plot compares the total bill to the tip amount, and contains a guideline that shows what a 10% tip would be at each transaction dollar amount.
+This allows users to easily identify outliers in the data, as well as better identify the trend of the data.